Ircama/ELM327-emulator/README.md

 The plugin named *task_erase_memory.py* shows how to use the `start()` and `run()` methods, as well as `Tasks.RETURN.CONTINUE` which simulates a certain function processing time.

 The plugin named [task_ecu_11F1.py](elm/plugins/task_ecu_11F1.py) is an example of memory map run at the first usage of the 11F1 ECU.
 The *task_mt05_...* plugins assume that the memory map structures are already instantiated by the ECU task.
+The memory map is loaded from the `mmap-input.bin` file, which must be at least as long as the mapped memory range (`0x3fffff + 1` bytes, as the mapped length cannot exceed the file size): the [make_mmap_input.py](make_mmap_input.py) helper script creates it from a firmware image.

 ### Helper functions